 The implementation and performance of our Kentucky distribution facility is subject to many risks generally associated with transition and startup activities, including the risk that the new distribution facility may not successfully handle distribution activities and the risk that the transition may be disruptive to our business.
 Our distribution facilities in the United States and France are highly automated, which means that their operations are complicated and may be subject to a number of risks related to computer viruses, the proper operation of software and hardware, electronic or power interruptions, or other system failures.
-Risks associated with upgrading or expanding these facilities may significantly disrupt our operations.
+In 2006 and 2007, we are upgrading our Portland distribution center and expanding our Cambrai facility.
+Risks associated with upgrading or expanding these facilities may significantly disrupt or increase the cost of our operations.